UBC-FRESH/nemora/docs/howto/hps_workflow.md

 dbhdistfit fit-hps data/hps_tally.csv --baf 2.0 -d weibull -d gamma --show-parameters
 ```

+The grouped Weibull solver defaults to `auto`, which refines the least-squares seed with a Newton
+update and quietly falls back to the stable least-squares solution if the grouped maximum-likelihood
+step drifts.
+Use `--grouped-weibull-mode ls` to pin the legacy behaviour or
+`--grouped-weibull-mode mle` to require the grouped likelihood path (the command will exit with an
+error if the refinement fails under the forced `mle` mode).
+To stay numerically stable, the solver applies the conditional offset from the manuscript:
+the Weibull support is shifted by `min(DBH) – 0.5 cm` before evaluating grouped probabilities.

 To explore the public PSP example bundle prepared with
 `scripts/prepare_hps_dataset.py`, start with one of the manifests in
 `examples/hps_baf12`: